-If you want to learn more about what causes blue eyes in blue-eyed Pitbulls, the controversy enveloping it, and some other useful facts, I suggest that you read this guide from beginning to end.
-This will help you understand if a blue-eyed pup is really rare and worth adopting.
+If you want to learn more about what causes blue eyes in Pitbulls, what makes it intriguing, and some other useful facts, reading this guide from beginning to end will be helpful.

 What Is a Blue-Eyed Pitbull?

 A blue-eyed Pitbull is a rare Pitbull variety that is notable for its unusual eye color.
-They are prone to many congenital disorders and eye diseases than their brown and hazel-eyed cousins due to their genetic makeup.
-However, many Pitbull enthusiasts still prefer them because their striking blue eyes are really a sight to behold.
+They are more prone to many congenital disorders and eye diseases than their brown and hazel-eyed cousins due to their genetic makeup.

-If, for instance, the pup’s eyes did not turn into brown or hazel, only then can it be considered as a rare Pitbull with blue eyes.
+If the pup’s eyes did not turn brown or hazel, only then can it be considered as a rare Pitbull with blue eyes.

 Blue-Eyed Pitbull Genetics: How Do Pitbulls Develop Blue Eyes?

 You may be wondering what causes blue eyes in Pitbulls.
-Well, just like its other features, genetics is responsible for this characteristic.
+Just like its other features, genetics is responsible for this characteristic.

-The Merle Gene controls random pigment dilution in a dog’s coat, nose, and eyes.
-If you have already seen a pup with intermixed patchworks and an entirely blue nose, this is a typical product of this gene.
+The merle gene controls random pigment dilution in a dog’s coat, nose, and eyes.
+If you have already seen a pup with intermixed patchwork and an entirely blue nose, this is a typical product of this gene.

 Just as this affects the nose and coat, it can also modify a particular dark eye color and make it blue.

-This is possible because of a genetic mutation that occurred near the ALX4 involving duplication of DNA of the dog’s chromosome 18.
+This is possible because of a genetic mutation occurring near the ALX4 involving duplication of DNA of the dog’s chromosome 18.
 This affects the breeds classified as Pitbulls as well.

 Levels of Melanin